Scheduled maintenance - Thursday, July 12 at 5:00 PM EDT

 Many factors need to be evaluated when looking for hazards in a confined space.
 There is smaller margin for error.
 An error in identifying or evaluating potential hazards can have more serious consequences.
 In some cases, the conditions in a confined space are always extremely hazardous.
 In other cases, conditions are life threatening under an unusual combination of circumstances.
-This variability and unpredictability is why the hazard assessment is extremely important and must be taken very seriously each and every time one is done.
+This variability and unpredictability are why the process of hazard and risk identification and assessment is extremely important and must be taken very seriously each and every time one is done.

 Some examples include: